Product Pricing Strategy

 - Identify at least three direct competitors.
 Study the structure of their pricing.
 For example, do they have component pricing and allow for heavy discounts?
 Do they bundle with other products or solutions?
 Or, do they employ value-based pricing where clients pay a percentage of the total perceived ROI.

 - Consider the substitutes a customer may use to solve the task or problem that your product or service addresses.
 Find out how much these indirect competitors cost the customer.
 And remember, sometimes your indirect competitor is the word “no”.
-Consider of self-solutions, or no resolution, as well as other indirect vendor alternatives.

 Step 5: Select a Pricing Strategy